Understanding the invader-driven replicator dynamics: Discussion

 Community ecology has a long-standing interest to predict biological invasions by applying modern niche concepts to invasive species and the communities they enter.
 The idea of ``niche opportunity" describes the conditions - such as resources, enemies, and environmental factors - that promote invasions, especially when these vary over time and space \citep{shea2002community}.
 While the efforts to integrate theories and reconcile conflicting data are ongoing for many years, e.g. on the role of species diversity, invader and resident traits, and more recently on interaction network properties \citep{case1990invasion,kolar2001progress,kurkjian2021impact,hui2019invade,hui2021trait}, formal and robust mathematical descriptions of such processes, enabling prediction, are scarce in the literature.

-Moreover, one of the outstanding questions in the field remains how can invasion performance and invasibility be explicitly incorporated into stability criteria for open, adaptive ecological networks with realistic topologies \citep{hui2019invade}.
+Moreover, one of the outstanding questions in the field remains how can invasion performance and invasibility be explicitly incorporated into stability criteria for open, adaptive ecological networks with realistic topologies \citep{hui2019invade}, and what are the rules underlying species packing in open communities \citep{chiwira2026species}.

 Here, we contribute to fill this gap, focusing on the invasion dynamics in a special kind of ecological system (invader-driven replicator dynamics).
 This is one topology of a mutual invasion network underlying interaction non-specificity on the receiving partner, that typically leads to a unique stable coexistence steady state.
 For this topology, we have characterized quantitatively in detail, the key balance between current mean invasion fitness of the system, and constituent species traits, and the next species (new invader) traits, allowing for different invasion outcomes.
 Our results highlight the importance and nonlinear effect of history and contingency in system assembly for these types of replicators, and confirm that new invasions, whenever they happen (Table \ref{tab:summary}), bringing the system to a new equilibrium, increase the mean invasion fitness of the system, thereby reducing invasion chances for future invaders.